dpi26/1st_missing_no./README.md

 # 1st_missing_no.
 this is solved question.
-and 1st missing number where we find the no.
+and 1st missing number where we find the number. and peogram is